mkkellogg/GTE/README.md

 	- Assimp: assimp
 	- DevIL: devil
-	- FreeGLUT: freeglut
+	- GLFW: run 'brew install glfw3' to get the correct full package name
 	- GLEW: glew

-	You will also need to make sure to have 'gcc' and 'g++' installed on your machine.
+	You will also need to make sure to have XCode command line tools installed.

 	2.4 Compiling GTE